httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

     alg="rsa-pss-sha512"; created=1402170695; expires=1402170995
 ~~~

-To facilitate signature validation, the `Signature-Input` header MUST contain the same serialization value used in generating the signature input.
+To facilitate signature validation, the `Signature-Input` header value MUST contain the same serialized value used
+in generating the signature input string's `@signature-params` value.

 ## The 'Signature' HTTP Header {#signature-header}
-The `Signature` HTTP header field is a Dictionary Structured Header {{!RFC8941}} containing zero or more message signatures generated from content within the HTTP message.
+The `Signature` HTTP header field is a Dictionary Structured Header {{!RFC8941}} containing one or more message signatures generated from content within the HTTP message.
 Each member's name is a signature identifier that is present as a member name in the `Signature-Input` Structured Header within the HTTP message.
 Each member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.
 Any member in the `Signature` HTTP header field that does not have a corresponding member in the HTTP message's `Signature-Input` HTTP header field MUST be ignored.

 ~~~
 # NOTE: '\' line wrapping per RFC 8792